-- the market is churning or is split if the NH/NL ratio is even.
+The market is churning or is split if the NH/NL ratio is even.
 Ex: 400 new highs and 400 new lows

 The picture below shows the weekly number of new highs and new lows across the different exchanges, published by Barrons (click here to access).

 As an example, the above data for the week ending 23rd February 2017 shows 403 Nasdaq stocks making a new 52-week high against 36 Nasdaq stocks making a 52-week low.
-The NH/NL ratio in this case happens to be 11.19.
+The NH/NL ratio, in this case, happens to be 11.19.

 For example, if you look back at the previous data for Nasdaq, (403 NH and 36 NL), then the record high percent is 403/(403+36) which is 0.917 or 91.7%.

-1. Timing the markets
+1. Timing the Markets

 The chart below shows the SPX applied with the 10-day simple moving average with the new high new low indicator.
 In the region marked, you can see that the indicator is above 50, and this is later confirmed by price trading above the 10-day moving average.

-In this strategy, the focus is not to confirm whether the market high is validated by large number of stocks making new 52-week highs, but to use the 50-level in the oscillator to see which way the market is biased.
+In this strategy, the focus is not to confirm whether the market high is validated by the number of stocks making new 52-week highs but to use the 50-level in the oscillator to see which way the market is biased.

-2. Buying channel breakouts
+2. Buying Channel Breakouts

-The chart below shows the 20-period Donchian Channel applied as an overlay on the chart and the new high new low indicator.
+The chart below shows the 20-period Donchian Channel applied as an overlay on the chart with the new high new low indicator.

-Once the new high new low indicator is above 90, in this example and price breaks above the 20-period Donchian channel, you can place a long position and hold until the new high new low indicator dips below 90.
+Once the new highs lows indicator ratio is above 90, in this example and price breaks above the 20-period Donchian channel, you can place a long position and hold until the new high new low indicator dips below 90.

-Following, the red arrow shows the area where you would have remained on the sidelines as there was no breakout in the Donchian channel at the time the new high new low indicator was above 90 or vice versa.
+Following, the red arrow shows the area where you would have remained on the sidelines as there was no breakout in the Donchian channel at the time the new high/new low indicator was above 90 or vice versa.